glauciadm/config_browsers/README.md

 # config_browsers
-Running tests on different browsers
+Running tests on different browsers and report generation with screenshot.